 Being a digital marketing expert, you can expect this type of question in your interview.
 You’ll be the one responsible for planning and executing the social media campaigns.
 If you’ve any previous experiences, you can also share them, like how you managed the previous social media campaigns and your approach.

 While expressing your strategy, make sure that you have a goal, a proper method to achieve that goal, and analysis formulas to evaluate the performance.

 Q3.
 What does content marketing mean?
 And how do you decide on what content to publish?

 In content marketing, marketers give their full attention to creating and publishing valuable, relevant.
 Regular content to draw and retain their targeted audience, which ultimately leads to profitable customer action for them.

 For the second part, be a little creative while sharing the brands’ insights and the ways to publish them.
 You can also explain how content helps educate and add value to its audience: constantly nurturing to become loyal customers.

-One thing you have to make sure of and that is you must do enough research on the company you’ve applied for the job before the interview and at the same time, knowing some areas where the company can improve so that a better impression can be made.
+One thing you have to make sure of is you must do enough research on the company you’ve applied for the job before the interview and at the same time, know some areas where the company can improve so that a better impression can be made.
 It’ll also be better for you to appreciate some of the company’s work that encouraged you to work for them.